Abema

+Abema (アベマ), formerly known as is a Japanese streaming video service owned and operated by AbemaTV, Inc., a joint venture between the internet company CyberAgent and the broadcaster TV Asahi.
+Launched in April 2016, the platform distinguishes itself from traditional video-on-demand (VOD) services by functioning primarily as a free ad-supported streaming television (FAST) network.
+It offers multiple real-time linear channels alongside a premium on-demand subscription tier and pay-per-view (PPV) capabilities.

+The platform features a diverse lineup of programming, including a 24-hour news channel, original dating reality shows, anime, and specialized channels for subcultures like Shogi and Mahjong.
+Abema has also become a major destination for sports broadcasting in Japan, gaining widespread mainstream recognition after securing the rights to live stream all 64 matches of the 2022 FIFA World Cup for free.
+Its sports portfolio has expanded to include Major League Baseball, English Premier League, and major combat sports events.

 History

-Launch
+2015: Launch

 CyberAgent and TV Asahi announced on March 31, 2015, that they would jointly establish a fixed-rate video distribution company called AbemaTV in April of that year.
 The company became subsidiaries of CyberAgent, and Shun Fujita, the President of CyberAgent, was appointed as the President of AbemaTV.

-CyberAgent and TV Asahi launched the service on April 11, 2016, with some channels pre-released starting from March 1 of the same year.
-AbemaTV channels stream in real-time, similar to traditional linear TV, but missed programs can only be watched by becoming a premium plan member, which costs 960 yen per month.
+CyberAgent and TV Asahi launched the service on April 11, 2016, having soft-launched some channels on March 1 of the same year.
+AbemaTV channels stream in real-time, similar to traditional linear TV, but missed programs can only be watched through its paid subscription tier, which was officially launched as the on-demand Abema Video feature in April 2017.
+The platform's linear model was deliberately chosen to differentiate it from standard video-on-demand services; Fujita noted that "finding content is a hassle" and aimed to provide an effortless viewing experience akin to traditional television.

 Though CyberAgent also owns a similarly-named social networking service called Ameba, they chose not to re-use the brand for AbemaTV due to the existence of a Canadian service called Ameba TV.
-According to President Fujita, he wanted to convey that AbemaTV was a new and fresh service that was an extension of Ameba, which has been around for over 10 years.
-However, he also admitted that the name AbemaTV can be difficult to remember, pronounce, and often mistaken, stating that he himself occasionally misspeaks it.
+According to Fujita, he wanted the name to convey that AbemaTV was an extension of Ameba, which had been around for over 10 years.
+However, he admitted that the name AbemaTV could be difficult to remember and pronounce, stating that he himself occasionally mispronounced it.